-However, his feedback are lower than @SueKz93 despite having more followers.
+However, his feedback is lower than @SueKz93 despite having more followers.
 Maybe this is because he did not accompany any pictures along with his tweet to attract attention.

 In addition, the blue cluster is also quite close to both pink and orange cluster.
 This group has news account Astro Awani as its influencer.

-The account tweeted reminders to the people to be environmentally friendly and taking care of Ramadhan bazaar safety and cleanliness.
+The account tweeted reminders to the people to be environmentally friendly and take care of Ramadhan bazaar safety and cleanliness.